AdiBro/Data-Science-Resources/Datasets.md

 - [20 Free Big Data Sources Everyone Should Know](http://www.smartdatacollective.com/big-data-20-free-big-data-sources-everyone-should-know/)
 - [Open Data Sources](https://github.com/datasciencemasters/data)
 - ["A Plethora of Data Set Repositories"](https://www.datasciencecentral.com/profiles/blogs/a-plethora-of-data-set-repositories) - these 19 'sets of data sets' cover free or public data from various industries, including small and large, structured and unstructured data sets.
 From [Data Science Centeral](https://www.datasciencecentral.com/).
+- [The 50 Best Free Datasets for Machine Learning"](https://gengo.ai/datasets/the-50-best-free-datasets-for-machine-learning/) - "What are some open datasets for machine learning?
+We at Gengo decided to create the ultimate cheat sheet for high quality datasets.
+These range from the vast (looking at you, Kaggle) or the highly specific (data for self-driving cars)."
+- [Google's Dataset Search](https://toolbox.google.com/datasetsearch) - "Dataset Search enables users to find datasets stored across thousands of repositories on the Web, making these datasets universally accessible and useful."